 IATF 16949® FAQs and How to Utilize Them

-In October 2019 the International Automotive Task Force (IATF®) released three new FAQs (#27-29).
+In May 2022 the International Automotive Task Force (IATF®) revised and reissued FAQ #29.
 A FAQ clarifies the intent of an existing IATF 16949:2016 requirement.
 These FAQs are applicable to your Quality Management System (QMS) and can be found on IATF’s website.

 The FAQs originate from questions asked by certification bodies and certified manufacturing organizations about the interpretation and implementation of requirements in IATF 16949®.
 When a high volume of questions are asked about interpretation of a standard element the IATF® will publish a FAQ to communicate their answer and interpretation to the automotive industry at large.
 Reading FAQs can keep you on point with meeting the intent of the IATF® requirements.